cstapetrei/npress/README.md

 There is a barebones `my-theme` folder already created for inspiration, but please ignore it's esthetics since it's there only as a code sample. :)

+### Requirements

+Any modern browser should do just fine.
+Older browsers most likely won't work since they don't support javascript arrow functions and other ES6 features natively.

 ## Thanks
 To the following (or, in other words, what this project is using) for their awesome work :)